 Overview of Apple File System (APFS)

 APFS, short for Apple File System, is a new file storage system for macOS, iOS, watchOS, tvOS, and Apple devices.
 Compare to the 30-year-old HFS+HFS+, APFS has many new features and benefits, such as improved storage, faster performance, enhanced data integrity, and encryption, etc. Once macOS 10.13 was released, Apple made APFS available to every Mac computer, iPhone and iPad owner, eventually APFS replaced HFS+.
-When and if you upgrade your system to macOS 10.13 High Sierra or 10.14 Mojave, the system drive will be automatically converted HFS+ to APFS.
+When and if you upgrade your system to macOS 10.13 High Sierra, 10.14 Mojave, or 10.15 Catalina, the system drive will be automatically converted HFS+ to APFS.

-If you upgrade to macOS 10.13 High Sierra, 10.14 Mojave, you might have spent some time experimenting with APFS (Apple File Stem).
+If you upgrade to macOS 10.13 High Sierra, 10.14 Mojave, or 10.15 Catalina, you might have spent some time experimenting with APFS (Apple File Stem).
 This is a completely different file system, which comes with some new concepts for formatting and managing your Mac drives.
 Therefore, many people don't know how to delete an APFS partition, container, volume.
 A people asked for help from a forum:

 I got a "Your disk is almost full" message.
 My MacBook became very slow.
 When checking storage, "Other volumes in container" was taking up to 30GB, but it constantly changed.
 Sometimes it took a gig or two, and other times 30GB.
 I'm running a High Sierra 10.13.
 How to delete this APFS partition?
 Any suggestion will be appreciated!

 Similar to the example above, lots of Mac users have noticed some weird stuffs called "Other Volumes in Container" in Disk Utility.
 It's impossible to ignore them as these volumes always take hundreds of gigabytes of your Mac hard drive space and their size keep growing.
 In this case, you may wonder what is other volumes in container and how to get rid of them on Mac to free up space.
 No matter what the reason you decide to delete an APFS partition, just follow the step-by-step tutorial.